joinpursuit/Pursuit-Core-iOS/lessons/unit4/Programmatic-View-Management/README.md

 * Programmable Auto Layout using LayoutAnchors
 * Understand frame and bounds
 * Dependency Injection using the View Controller's initializer in code

-Misc.......
-* Get a Storyboard instance in code?????
+* Get a Storyboard instance in code and instantiate a View Controller
-* Create a Collection View in code????
+* Create a CollectionView in code along with its default cell and layout

 ## UIWindow
 Normally, Xcode provides your app's main window.
 New iOS projects use storyboards to define the app’s views.
 Storyboards require the presence of a window property on the app delegate object, which the Xcode templates automatically provide.